dmschauer/AWS-Sagemaker-deployment-test/README.md

 # AWS Sagemaker API test

 I did a simple test to see how deploying a machine learning model on AWS Sagemaker and thus turning it into an API works.
-Since scikit-learn models require less dependencies than e.g. TensorFlow models I went with them for this text.
+Since scikit-learn models require less dependencies than e.g. TensorFlow models I went with them for this test.
 To do so I used a tutorial.

 Though not explicitly mentioned in the text, this tutorial assumes that you have AWS CLI setup on your local machine.